tlswg/tls12-frozen/draft-rsalz-tls-tls12-frozen.md

 While the industry is waiting for NIST to finish standardization, the IETF has several efforts underway.
-A working was formed in early 2013 to work on use of PQC in IETF protocols,
+A working group was formed in early 2013 to work on use of PQC in IETF protocols,
 {{PQUIPWG}}.
 Several other working groups, including TLS {{TLSWG}}, are working on